Gibraltar rock (candy): Literary footprint

 The Gibraltar... is a white and delicate candy, flavored with lemon or peppermint, soft as cream at one stage of its existence, but capable of hardening into a consistency so stony and so unutterably flinty-hearted that it is almost a libel upon the rock whose name it bears.
 The Gibraltar is the aristocrat of Salem confectionery.
 It gazes upon chocolate and sherbet and says:—"Before you were, I was.
 After you are not, I shall be."

-Autohr Harriet Bates (pen name Eleanor Putnam), who lived there in childhood from 1865-1871, recalls the lemon flavor being preferred by youth, and the peppermint by the elderly.
+Author Harriet Bates (pen name Eleanor Putnam), who lived there in childhood from 1865-1871, recalls the lemon flavor being preferred by youth, and the peppermint by the elderly.
 She quotes a "charming old Salem dame" as saying "I know I must be growing old, because a peppermint Gibraltar is so comforting to me."

 Gibraltar candies are mentioned in Nathaniel Hawthorne's novel The House of the Seven Gables, published in 1851.
 In the book, a character named Hepzibah Pyncheon operates a little "cent-shop" which contained "a glass pickle-jar, filled with fragments of Gibraltar rock; not, indeed, splinters of the veritable stone foundation of the famous fortress, but bits of delectable candy, neatly done up in white paper."
 His story "The Old Apple-Dealer", collected in Mosses from an Old Manse, similarly mentions "that delectable condiment, known by children as Gibraltar rock."

 Also in 1851, British travel writer Samuel Sidney mentioned the candy in his description of the early morning scene at Euston Station, then "the greatest railway port in England, or indeed in the world".
 Passengers began to gather for the Parliamentary train, the cheapest conveyance of the day: "Children are very plentiful, and the mothers are accompanied with large escorts of female relations, who keep kissing and stuffing the children with real Gibraltar rock and gingerbread to the last moment."